Instagram Updates Of The Year So Far

 Removal of Self-Harm images.
 Unfortunately, users post graphic images portraying self-harm.
 And so, in efforts to stop users from seeing and posting any content that suggests self-harm or suicide, Instagram announced that any image containing graphic content will be removed.

 Put in mind that ANY image, whether it has a perfectly good underlying message in the caption, can be erased.
-So even if you’re planning to share an inspirational message with your followers, accompanied with images of your healed scars, that post may or may not be removed.
+So even if you’re planning to share an inspirational message with your followers, accompanied by images of your healed scars, that post may or may not be removed.

 There have also been testing going on this month which might have been successful throughout the year … or not.